Washington State Fire Training Academy: Facilities

 The fire training academy is on a 51 acre campus that consists of four classrooms, a two-story dormitory with 20 rooms, and training areas.
-The largest training area is a six-story "burn building" that is used for search and rescue training.
-The center has several concrete burn pads that use flammable liquid to ignite and intensify fires around objects to simulate fires involving gas tankers, airplanes, ships, and other vehicles.
+The largest training area is a six-story "burn building", which was originally used for live fire training, later being converted for use in search and rescue training after a new live fire training structure was added.
+The center has seven concrete burn pads that use flammable liquids to ignite and intensify fires around objects to simulate fires involving gas tankers, airplanes, ships, and other vehicles.
 The facility is certified to use jet fuel, diesel fuel, and gasoline in exercises on the burn pads, which are collected for treatment and reuse.
 The state Fallen Firefighter Memorial is located at the academy and is marked with a bronze Maltese cross on a granite cairn.

 The training academy has three courses per year, each running for 12 weeks, that include a military-style boot camp and coursework for certifications.
 The course requires tuition and other fees, which are the main revenue source for the academy.
 Since 2001, the training academy has also hosted "Camp Blaze", a week-long firefighting course for teenage girls who are instructed by female professional firefighters.